MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 - Enhancement assuring readability of widget texts when the dark mode is disabled
 - Change the initial F3F timer countdown announcements to 30, 25, 20, 15, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0 sec
 - Implemented management of course direction difference during flight for the “Live Position & Direction” event

+V1.7:
+- Implemented tone indication (800 Hz) for first crossing of base A from inside to outside the course in the training mode, when an event started inside of the course
+- Direction in the Locations.lua for "Live Position & Direction" set to 0.0

 <a name="Developmentplan"></a>
 ## 14. Development plan